 Director and Professor of Digital Learning, Dublin City University, Ireland

 Mark Brown is Ireland’s first Professor of Digital Learning and Director of the National Institute for Digital Learning (NIDL) at Dublin City University (DCU).
 He is a Fellow and Executive Committee member of the European Distance and E-learning Network (EDEN) and serves on the Supervisory Board of the European Association of Distance Teaching Universities (EADTU).
 Mark is also Chair of the Teaching and Learning Steering Committee for the European Consortium of Innovative Universities (ECIU).
 He has played key leadership roles in the university-wide implementation of new models of teaching and learning and has published extensively in the fields of Blended, On-line and Digital (BOLD) education.
 In 2017, the Commonwealth of Learning (CoL) recognised Mark as a world leader in Open and Distance Learning and he is Chair of the ICDE World Conference on Online Learning which will be held in Dublin in November 2019.

-Dr. Ebba Ossiannilsson, is the V President for the Swedish Association for Distance Education (SADE), and the V President for the Swedish Association for E-Competence (REK).
+Prof Dr. Ebba Ossiannilsson, is the V President for the Swedish Association for Distance Education (SADE), and the V President for the Swedish Organization for E-Competence (REK).
 She is the founder and owner of Ossiannilsson Quality in Open Online Learning (QOOL) Consultancy.
-Ossiannilsson is a senioer consultant at Mentorix, Denmark.

 Special Recently Research Projects, and Activities on Quality Work in OOFAT, Including References

 The International Council for Open and Distance Education (ICDE)